Shangdang Commandery: Warring States period (475–221 BCE)

 By 265 BCE only seven warring states remained.
 In Shangdang, Han possessed the northern districts of Yi (仪州) and Qin (沁州) as well as half of Lu (潞) and the southern Ze (泽) districts with the other half held by Zhao and Wei.

 Han territory within Shangdang was the first to suffer hardship at the hands of the State of Qin because of its location on the border with Qin.
 From the time of King Huiwen of Qin (r.
-338–311BCE), Qin’s power grew and the state expanded eastwards across the Yellow River.
+338–311 BCE), Qin's power grew and the state expanded eastwards across the Yellow River.
 By the time of King Zhaoxiang of Qin’s reign (306–250 BCE) Qin already effectively controlled the entire western part of Shangdang Prefecture.
-In 262 Qin attacked Han’s Shangdang Prefecture whereupon records show: “A Han official Feng Ting (冯亭) arrived as an emissary to King Xiaocheng of Zhao and said: ‘Our state cannot defend Shangdang, it has been overrun by Qin.
+In 262 BCE Qin attacked Han’s Shangdang Prefecture whereupon records show: “A Han official Feng Ting (冯亭) arrived as an emissary to King Xiaocheng of Zhao and said: ‘Our state cannot defend Shangdang, it has been overrun by Qin.
 Han wants peace with Zhao and does not desire occupation by Qin.
 17 of our cities are willing to pay homage to Zhao, Great King, help our government and people.’
 King Xiaocheng was exultant and sent troops to Shangdang.”
+This set the stage for the Battle of Changping between 262 and 260 BCE, which broke the power of Zhao and left Qin the major power in China.